UMES Extension hosts 4-H STEM programs for youth on the Eastern Shore of Maryland, offering them a chance to learn through hands-on projects.

-In addition to creating STEM programs at UMES, we encourage community organizations and schools to request help from any member of our team to deliver lessons at their events and classrooms.
-We can offer help in the following ways:
+In addition to creating STEM programs at the University of Maryland Eastern Shore, we encourage local organizations and schools to request any member of our team to deliver lessons at their events and in their classrooms.

 • In-school enrichment lessons

-• Workshops & short-term experiences (ex: day camps)
+• Workshops and short-term experiences (ex: day camps)

 • Professional development for educators and teen counselors